wjburn/thwnutsplatoongen/README.md

 #### Usage

-    Make sure to extract the zip file to the directory you want to save your files You will be prompted to select a country and then a platoon type After this two files will be written an HTML file and a YAML file The HTML file is inteded to be printed and used for the NUTS game
+    Make sure to extract the zip file to the directory you want to save your files You will be guided through options via a numerical menu After this two files will be written an HTML file and a YAML file The HTML file is inteded to be printed and used for the NUTS game